khiemdam/friendly-blazes-mod-mc/README.md

   - [ ] Blaze Bottle
   - [ ] Blaze Flower
   - [ ] Blaze Block
+- [ ] Add Tamed blaze mob
 - Add new mob behavior
-  - [ ] Tamed blaze mob
+  - [ ] Blaze mob can be interacted by clicking with Blaze Flower
   - [ ] Tamed blaze heats up nearby furnaces
   - [ ] Tamed blaze can be interacted by clicking with empty bottle

 ## Status
 Currently working on the project!
-Learned how to add items to minecraft through the registry.
+Added recipe for Blaze Block, will work on making Blaze Flower and texture.

 ## Notes
 ***TODO: Explain important moments/steps taken in the project when the time comes...***